alxojy/AWS-SAA-C02/database/README.md

 - Disaster recovery of the source DB instance

 #### Can a read replica be in a different AWS region?
 Yes.
-Data is asynchronous replicated but the amount of time is dependent on the network latency
+Data is asynchronously replicated but the amount of time is dependent on the network latency

 #### Can a read replica use a Multi-AZ DB instance deployment as its source?
 Yes